nella-paulmanal/data-engineering/databricks/team-collaboration-free-edition.md

                   `main`
 ```

-### In One Line

-> **Develop → Test → Finalize → Version Control → Review → Merge**

-This is a clean, beginner-friendly collaboration workflow for Databricks Free Edition.
+This is a beginner-friendly collaboration workflow for Databricks Free Edition.

 It gives us a practical way to work together using the tools available to us while keeping our finalized project code organized, version-controlled, and reviewed.

-The point is not to build the world's most sophisticated development pipeline.
-We're learning data engineering, not trying to recreate Microsoft's engineering organization in a Saturday class.
+Remember, the point is not to build the world's most sophisticated development pipeline.
+We're learning data engineering, not trying to recreate Microsoft's engineering organization in a Saturday class:)

-The point is to have a workflow that everyone in **FTW Batch 12** can understand, repeat, and maintain.
+The point is to have a workflow that everyone can _understand, repeat, and maintain_.